Tarch1/UNI/README.md

 adjust packages at the end of base_install

-chmod +x base_install and run it
+    - chmod +x base_install

-  bash base_install
+    - bash base_install

 then reboot

-nmtui to connect on your network run full-setup.sh
+Use nmtui to connect on your network then personalize with

-OPTIONAL: run the single command inside Setup-script instead of full-setup-sh:

-     - run dm-setup.sh
-     - run env-setup.sh
-     - run snapper.sh
-     - run trizen.sh
+    - chmod +x full_setup
-     - run wm-setup.sh
+    - bash full_setup

 Reboot and Enjoy!

 PS: if gnome on wayland not start's on machine's with hybrid gpu setup comment